Blessing336/Jones-Manufacturing-Downtime-Analysis/README.md

    **Charlie on Cola 2L and Lemon Lime 600ml** because he had the least avg. number of downtime factors on both products.
    **Dennis on Root Beer 600ml** because he had the least avg. number of downtime factors on the product and Cola 600 ml because production of this product is huge, therefore more hands are needed.
-   **Mac on Orange 600ml** because he is the only operator that has operated on the product machine.
+   **Mac on Orange 600ml** because he is the only operator that has operated on the production line.
 <br><br>

 # Key Questions for Stakeholders Prior to Project Advancement